glacier-creative-git/knowledge-graph-traversal-semantic-rag-research/README.md

 ## Knowledge Graph and Evolved Datasets

-There are *two* synthetic datasets created, as well as a small knowledge graph from Wikipedia for retrieval:
+There are *two* synthetic datasets created, as well as a small knowledge graph from Wikipedia for retrieval.
+The datasets are available in the `datasets` directory:

 - `20q-themes-gpt4omini-reasoning`: For this evaluation, 20 questions were generated using `theme_based` context grouping, with `max_sentences` set to 10, resulting in 3 hops each time.
 The question, expected output, answer, and critic generation were done using `gpt-4o-mini` for both dataset generation and retrieval.
 Every question was evolved a single time using DeepEval's "reasoning" evolution type.